How to Merge Partitions?

 You want to create more partitions but the number of your partition reaches the upper limit.

 You can merge partitions with built-in Disk Management.
 However, you need to delete the other partition before merging since Disk Management cannot directly resize the partition.
 Fortunately, there is AOMEI Partition Assistant which can merge partitions directly without deleting other partitions in advance.
-Except partition merging, there are a lot of other functions provided by Partition Assistant while Disk Management does not have, such as partition/disk copy, partition recovery and partition alignment.
+Except partition merging, there are a lot of other functions provided by Partition Assistant while Disk Management does not have, such as split partition, partition/disk copy, partition recovery and partition alignment.

 Before you do